 Even though Scotrun is a smaller town, it has many people who hop on public transportation – mostly the bus for their daily commute to work.
 Typically, these people are commuting to good jobs in the surrounding cities.

-The education level of Scotrun citizens is very high relative to the national average among all cities (21.84%): 35.38% of adults in Scotrun have a bachelor's degree or even advanced degree.
+The education level of Scotrun citizens is substantially higher than the typical US community, as 32.58% of adults in Scotrun have at least a bachelor's degree.

-The per capita income in Scotrun in 2022 was $51,397, which is wealthy relative to Pennsylvania and the nation.
-This equates to an annual income of $205,588 for a family of four.
+The per capita income in Scotrun in 2022 was $41,108, which is upper middle income relative to Pennsylvania and the nation.
+This equates to an annual income of $164,432 for a family of four.
 However, Scotrun contains both very wealthy and poor people as well.

 Scotrun is a very ethnically-diverse town.
 The people who call Scotrun home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Scotrun residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Scotrun include Irish, Italian, German, Polish, and Jamaican.

 The most common language spoken in Scotrun is English.
-Other important languages spoken here include Spanish and Italian.
+Other important languages spoken here include Vietnamese and Italian.

-Did you know that the neighborhood has more Irish and Slovak ancestry people living in it than nearly any neighborhood in America?
+Did you know that the neighborhood has more Irish and Jamaican ancestry people living in it than nearly any neighborhood in America?
 It's true!
-In fact, 27.8% of this neighborhood's residents have Irish ancestry and 1.8% have Slovak ancestry.
+In fact, 28.2% of this neighborhood's residents have Irish ancestry and 4.6% have Jamaican ancestry.

 How wealthy a neighborhood is, from very wealthy, to middle income, to low income is very formative with regard to the personality and character of a neighborhood.
 Equally important is the rate of people, particularly children, who live below the federal poverty line.
 In some wealthy gated communities, the areas immediately surrounding can have high rates of childhood poverty, which indicates other social issues.
 NeighborhoodScout's analysis reveals both aspects of income and poverty for this neighborhood.